sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 * **Added:** The rater now spawns a new processing thread to calculate scores asynchronously.
 	* This means you can write more content uninterrupted as the parser is calculating its scores.
-	* This also means that the thread isn't interfering with tedious and heavy content painting, as such, the performance increased tremendously.
+	* This also means that the thread isn't interfering with tedious and heavy content painting; as such, the performance increased tremendously.
 * **Added:** The plugin now tests for and informs on parsing failures.
 	* **Note:** A failure fires automatically if the rater is stuck for longer than 30 seconds; this allows your computer to allocate a better core affinity when reattempting.
 For more information, see the [FAQ](#faq).
 * **Improved:** General parsing performance by refactoring HTML tag exclusions, you'll now get results up to ten times quicker, relatively.